aadharna/smartcab/README.md

 # Reinforcement Learning
 ## Project: Train a Smartcab How to Drive

+### General Info

+The world and Q-learing analysis is on the smartcab.ipynb along some visuals

+To see the implmentation of Q-learning in this environment, see the agent.py file inside the smartcab folder

 ### Install

 This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted